Arunprakash-A/Arunprakash-a.github.io/_posts/2023-09-20-RepresentationLearning.md

 ## Principal Components
-  The eigenvectors of the covariance matrix $C$ are called the principal directions and the eigenvalues corresponding to the eigenvectors convey the amount of variance along that direction.
+  The eigenvectors $(w_i)$ of the covariance matrix $C$ are called the principal directions and the eigenvalues $(c_i)$ corresponding to the eigenvectors convey the amount of variance along that direction.
 The component of the data point $x_i$ projected on each principal direction is called the **Principal Component**.
   <center>
   $x_i = c_1w_1+c_2w_2+\cdots+c_dw_d, \quad c_i=x_i^Tw_i$
   </center>